“The Ridge of the Eight Immortals” (translation of Pat Sin Leng) is one of the most photogenic in Hong Kong, good for a “demanding” hike or run.

-So you better be prepared (long sleeves, gloves…) or just continue on the longer route up.
+So you better be prepared (long sleeves, gloves…), go back down to the starting point, through the green line for example (thanks Javi in the comments for reminding me), or just continue on the longer route up.

 The path is very exposed, almost no tree coverage, and the weather can be vary a lot.
 Beware of extremely sunny or stormy days.
 I have seen dehydrations and almost hypothermias here.
 Below, after walking in the mist for quite some time, finally able to see some of what we had in front.